Hasselt University: Campus Diepenbeek

 Campus Diepenbeek (75 hectares) is located in the ‘green belt’ near Hasselt.
 The campus is home to several research institutes, incubators and spin-offs.
 The student restaurant, University Library, class rooms and auditoriums are located in Main Building D. Other notable campus buildings are the Science Tower (with laboratories for education and research in chemistry and physics) and the Application Centre for Concrete and Construction (ACB²).

 Campus Hasselt

 Campus Hasselt (2 hectares) consists of the Rectorate (with the Rector's Office), the Faculty of Law and the Old Prison.
 The almost 200-year-old building has a restaurant, two auditoriums and former prison cells turned into study rooms.
 The Student Service Centre, where enrolment of new students takes place, is also located in the Old Prison Building.

+The Offices of the Rector and Administrators are located on walking distance, at the sixteenth-century Refugiehuis (once a house of refuge for the Herkenrode Abbey's beguines).
+The adjacent Witte Kazerne ('White Barracks') is home to some central administration offices and the Transportation Research Institute as well as the School of Transportation Sciences.

 Faculties, Schools and research institutes

 Faculties and Schools

-UHasselt has seven Faculties and three Schools, offering 18 Bachelor and 34 Master programmes in total (including 5 English-taught programmes):
+UHasselt has seven Faculties and three Schools, offering 18 Bachelor and 35 Master programmes in total (including 6 English-taught programmes):